azdaly/UCSC-Track-Prep/README.md

 1. Sample name
 2. Bam name (must match the name of the bam file exactly)
 3. Normalized read depth
+4. Color - this should be in 'R.G.B.' format.
+Alternatively, leave at '0' and it will generate random colors for each track.

 normalized_read_depth is calculated by getting read depth from the bam file followed by dividing by 1x10^6.